 3. The name doesn’t match

-Unless we’re unable to check the account details, you’ll be given an option to proceed with the details you originally provided.
-If you choose this option, the funds may go the wrong account and we may not be able to recover the money.
+If we can’t check the account details, you’ll be able to use the details you have if you want to, but you should always double-check they’re correct.
+The funds may go to the wrong account and we might not be able to recover the money.

-If you need to pay a joint account you’ll need to ask for the name of one of the joint account holders, exactly as appears on the account.
+If you need to pay a joint account you’ll need to ask for the name of one of the joint account holders, exactly as appears on their account statement.

-From May 2020, we’ll start checking Faster Payments, standing orders and CHAPS.
-International transfers, credit cards and BACS payments - including Direct Debits – aren’t included for the time being and this feature won’t be available for cheque payments.
+We’ll be checking Faster Payments, standing orders and CHAPS.
+International transfers, credit cards and BACS payments.
+Direct Debits – aren’t included for the time being and this feature won’t be available for cheque payments.

 Never set up new or change existing payment details without first verifying the request directly with the person or company you're paying, preferably using existing contact details.